Carnival Corporation & plc (CCL) Shares Down Despite Recent Market Volatility

 Barclays gave a rating of “Overweight” to CCL, setting the target price at $14 in the report published on June 29th of the previous year.

-Volatility was left at 4.33%, however, over the last 30 days, the volatility rate increased by 5.91%, as shares sank -29.53% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.78% upper at present.
+Volatility was left at 4.46%, however, over the last 30 days, the volatility rate increased by 6.01%, as shares sank -26.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.17% lower at present.

 Insider Trading